AzureLGPod/GPUVM-IntelMPI-Cluster/VMConfigurations/README.md

 ```bash
 $ ./install_horovod_0.16.1_u16.sh
 ```
-Note: HOROVOD_GPU_ALLREDUCE=NCCL works on the distributed workload is within the same node.
+Note: HOROVOD_GPU_ALLREDUCE=NCCL works on the distributed workload, sits within the same node.
-If workload needs to be distributed beyond a single node with Intel MPI, this option must not be given.
+If workload needs to be distributed beyond a single node and dealing with Intel MPI, this option must not be given.
-For multi-GPU with multi-node enviroment, install with following command.
+For multi-GPU on multi-node enviroment, install with horovod with following command.
 ```bash
 HOROVOD_WITH_TENSORFLOW=1 pip install --no-cache-dir horovod==0.16.1
 ```

 8. Install Intel MPI 2017.2.174
 ```bash
 $ ./install_intel_mpi_2017.2.174.sh
 ```